JorgeCastanedaP/JorgeC./index.md

 * __LinkedIn__: [https://www.linkedin.com/in/jorgecastanedaperez/](https://www.linkedin.com/in/jorgecastanedaperez/)

 ## Career Interests:
 __Primary__: Public Accounting.
-I am currently on the 150-hour credit path to be able to start the process to obtain my CPA license after I graduate with my bachelors degree.
+I am currently on the 150-hour credit path to be able to start the process to obtain my CPA license after I graduate with my Bachelors Degree.